-The Community Arts Guild makes art of all sorts with people in East Scarborough: connecting people separated from each other because of distance, language, income, age, culture or ability; inviting everyone, including those who may not normally have the opportunity to participate; celebrating and discovering the traditions we all bring along; and building community through our art-making.
+The Community Arts Guild makes art of all sorts with diverse artists and residents in Scarborough: connecting those separated from each other because of distance, language, income, age, culture and/or ability; inviting everyone, especially those who face barriers to participation; discovering and celebrating the traditions we all bring along; and building inclusive community through artmaking.

-We work in partnership with local residents and other organizations in the neighbourhood to:
+Working in Scarborough since 2012, we partner with local residents and organizations in the area to:

-- Research, develop, create and produce art projects.
+- Research, develop, create and produce arts projects.

-- Share skills and develop arts practice amongst artists and community members through workshops, events, performances and celebrations.
+- Share skills and develop arts practice among artists and community members through workshops, events, performances and celebrations.

-- Make our art activities accessible by removing barriers to participation: providing activities free of cost, taking art activities into different locations, or helping with food, translation, transportation or childcare.
+- Remove barriers to participation by providing activities free of cost, taking them into accessible locations, helping with food, translation, transportation and childcare.

-- Participate in training and mentorship opportunities and offer placements for learners in the arts and community building.
+- Participate in training and mentorship opportunities and offer placements and employment for learners in community arts.

-- Build and contribute to opportunities for people to come together through artmaking within our neighbourhood and beyond.
+- Build and contribute to opportunities for people to come together across diversities through artmaking within our neighbourhood and beyond.

 Our artwork is often performance-based, and we collaborate across disciplines and traditions, particularly exploring intersections of performance and design.
-We draw on theatre, puppetry, projection and shadow play, installation art (both indoors and out), playwriting, song writing, sound experimentation, culinary and textile arts, and film.
+We draw on theatre, puppetry, projection and shadow play, installation (indoors and out) music, dance, culinary and textile arts, and film.

 The seeds of the Community Arts Guild were first planted in 2008, when Jumblies Theatre began a multi-year residency at Cedar Ridge Creative Centre in the Kingston-Galloway/Orton Park neighbourhood of East Scarborough.
 Following a culminating large-scale production in 2011 that concluded the residency, several core artists who had been involved in the project decided to stay in the neighbourhood and start a new organization in order to continue working with the community.